tunglm2203/hw1_supper_resolution/README.txt

 --lr_path: Path to LR images
 --sr_path: Path to save SR images output from model

-Note: You can change ID of GPU depend on your resources, this code support trains with multiple GPUs.
+NOTE: First time training, the compressed binary data will be created for speed up training.
+You can change ID of GPU depend on your resources, this code support trains with multiple GPUs.

+Structure of project:
++data: Directory contains data for train and test +checkpoint: Directory contains checkpoint for training, output SR images for best model +benchmark: Directory used to benchmark, run script 'test_evaluate.sh' will auto generating images to this directory -data_loader.py: File contains class used to load data for training and testing -models.py: File contains the model
+-utils.py: Fiel contains ultility functions (cropping images, create compressed binary data, compute psnr, etc.)
+-main.py: File contains the framework for training -test.py: File contains the framework for testing -evaluation.py: File used to compute PSNR, SSIM
+-myssim: Support to compute SSIM